 Treasure Coast South is a suburban neighborhood (based on population density) located in Jensen Beach, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Treasure Coast South neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Treasure Coast South is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Treasure Coast South is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Treasure Coast South neighborhood has more Greek and Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Treasure Coast South neighborhood has more Irish and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.3% of this neighborhood's residents have Greek ancestry and 22.6% have Irish ancestry.
+In fact, 23.2% of this neighborhood's residents have Irish ancestry and 2.5% have Cuban ancestry.

-The neighbors in the Treasure Coast South neighborhood in Jensen Beach are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 60.2% of the neighborhoods in America.
+The neighbors in the Treasure Coast South neighborhood in Jensen Beach are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 57.5% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.